Argentine navy: Not ready to stop submarine search

 Distraught families

 Distraught families took Thursday's news hard.
-They had been gathering for days at the Mar del Plata navy base, to which the submarine was heading when it vanished, for news of their loved ones.
+They had been gathering for days at the Mar del Plata base for news of their loved ones.

 Maria Itatí Leguizamón, the wife of one of the crew members, told CNN en Espanol that she assumes crew members are dead -- and thinks the military has believed the same for some time.